 Place Your Tree in the GroundClick Here for a PDF of Place Your Tree in the Ground

 Having determined where to place each tree, dig a planting hole twice as wide as the spread of the tree’s roots but only as deep as the root ball or bare roots.
-Widen the top few inches of the hole to create a shallow sunken basin around the hole, about 3 feet in diameter.
-This will facilitate water catchment and allow moisture to filter in slowly to the tree’s roots.
-In heavy clay soils, we recommend forming a donut-shaped basin to keep water from standing directly against the tree trunk for an extended period of time.
+The planting hole may be on a terrace or on a raised mound within a water harvesting basin.
+To facilitate water catchment immediately around the newly planted tree, create a donut-shaped depression just outside the root ball on top of the terrace or raised mound that sits within the larger basin.
+Create the same donut-shaped depression around newly planted trees that are located on flat ground.
+In heavy clay soils, form a donut-shaped basin outside the root ball to keep water from standing directly against the tree trunk for an extended period of time.

-Amend the soil as needed.
 Do not add fertilizer to the planting hole—this can damage the young tree’s roots.
-Instead, work light organic mulch or compost into the soil around the tree.
+Instead, work light organic mulch or compost into the soil around the tree, if needed.
 Once trees are established, add surface compost or pour liquid compost tea (water that has had compost soaked in it) over the tree root area.
+Amend the soil as needed.

 Place the tree in the planting hole with the root ball resting on the bottom.
 The root flare of the tree—the area at the base of a tree's trunk where a tree’s roots begin to grow underground—should be covered completely, but do not bury the trunk deeper than its root flare.
 If you are planting a grafted tree (most nursery varieties are grafted), place the graft union—the point where the two plants have grown together—2 to 4 inches above the soil surface.
 If the tree is bare root, spread the roots outward in the hole and enlarge the hole if needed so roots can extend straight in their natural direction.